 Electricity output by primary energy source

-AGL's FY19 total electricity output increased from FY18.
-Reduced generation from AGL Loy Yang (brown coal) in FY19 was more than offset by increased generation from the Liddell and Bayswater power stations (black coal).
-Wind generation increased during FY19 relative to FY18 levels due to the gradual completion of the Silverton Wind Farm.
-Below average rainfall in FY19 led to increased irrigation flows and consequently increased hydro generation relative to FY18.
-Generation from landfill gas, biomass and biogas decreased in FY19 as the portfolio of landfill gas, biomass and biogas generation assets formerly known as the National Assets was sold during FY19.
+AGL's FY20 total electricity output was generally consistent with FY19.
+Reduced generation from AGL Loy Yang (brown coal) was more than offset by increased generation from the Liddell and Bayswater power stations (black coal).
+Natural gas generation included the new Barker Inlet Power Station and the Kwinana Swift Power Station for the portion of the year where AGL operated them.
+Wind generation increased during FY20 due to the full operation of the Silverton Wind Farm and partial completion of the Coopers Gap Wind Farm.
+Decreased irrigation flows led to decreased hydro generation relative to FY19.
+Generation from landfill gas, biomass and biogas was zero in FY20 as the portfolio of landfill gas, biomass and biogas generation assets formerly known as the National Assets was sold during FY19.

 Data relates to the sent-out electricity generation from assets over which AGL has operational control regardless of who owns the asset.
 Assets where AGL controls or has rights to the electricity output only are not included.

-In addition to the electricity output shown, in FY19, AGL produced 167 TJ of heat energy (as steam) from AGL's operated natural gas cogeneration facilities (FY18: 191 TJ).
-This comprised 77 TJ of steam produced at the Coopers Cogeneration Facility, and 90 TJ of steam produced at AGL Torrens and sold to Air Liquide.
+In addition to the electricity output shown, in FY20, AGL produced 127 TJ of heat energy (as steam) from AGL's operated natural gas cogeneration facilities (FY19: 167 TJ).
+This comprised of steam produced at AGL Torrens and sold to Air Liquide.
+The figure decreased from FY19 after the sale of the Coopers Cogeneration facility in FY19.

 Output is rounded to the nearest GWh.